 After growing demand for an affordable drawing tablet, Wacom finally introduced the Wacom Cintiq 16.
-It is Wacom’s most affordable drawing monitor.
-It supports one of the best stylus in the market – the Wacom Pro Pen 2.
+It is Wacom’s most affordable drawing tablet that comes with its top of the line, Wacom Pro Pen 2 stylus.

 Screen – Size, color and resolution

 The tablet comes with a 15.6 inch Full HD display (1080p) with 72 percent NTSC color coverage.
 The tablet is precalibrated – which means you get perfect colors straight out of the box without needing to fiddle with settings.

 Stylus – Pressure and Tilt support